Buruanga, Philippines: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B and C. Ensure that you choose the necessary type.
-Many adapters available are simply plug changers and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A, B and C. It's important that you find the correct type.
+The majority of adapters available online are just plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should work in most locations.

 • Airplane phone mount